The Mission

 In 2002, the Center moved to the Deaconess Foundation in St. Louis.
 The work of the IPNRC focused on the provision and promotion of education, research and support through curriculum, resources and continuing education opportunities.

-In 2011, the IPNRC moved again to its new home at Church Health in Memphis, TN.
+In 2011, the IPNRC moved again to Church Health in Memphis, TN.
 Yet the integrated history of the IPNRC and Church Health began in 1978 when Dr. Scott Morris was in the chaplain’s office of Yale Medical School.
 He saw a pamphlet on the chaplain’s desk entitled, “How to Start a Church-Based Health Clinic,” written by Granger Westberg.
 It was then, Morris says, that he knew what he wanted to do with this life.
 The next summer, he spent several weeks with Westberg and, with Westberg’s inspiration, founded Church Health in Memphis in 1987.

 At the Westberg Symposium 2016, the IPNRC formally changed its name to the Westberg Institute, a ministry of Church Health.